dimart/space-action/README.md

 # Space – GitHub Action

-This action allows to report build status for a commit to Space.
+This action allows to report build status for a commit to Space

 ## Basic Usage